amomen9/SQLServer-DBA-Tools/Send Formatted Excel File with Email/README.md

 ## 14. Notes

-- No `Microsoft Office` installation is required on the Report Server; Excel files are generated via the `openxlsx` R package.
+- No `Microsoft Office` installation is required on the Reporting Server; Excel files are generated via the `openxlsx` R package.
 - All usernames and passwords in this document reflect the current (original) system configuration.
 - Full execution sequence of scripts is required for initial provisioning.
 - The R external script execution depends on `SQL Server Launchpad` service being active.